 Neural machine translation is a relatively new technology used to transcribe text from a source language into a target language.
-Our company has proprietary neural machine translation (NMT) technology to help businesses in a number of industries, including international business, medical, and legal.
-While this technology is a newer form of machine-generated translation, NMT shows promise for a number of our clients’ language support needs.
+As a leading translation company, Geneva Worldwide has proprietary neural machine translation (NMT) technology to help businesses in a number of industries, including international business, medical, and legal.
+While this technology is a newer form of machine-generated translation, NMT shows promise for a number of our clients needing professional translation services.

 The Basics on NMT Technology

-In the past, when machines were used to produce direct translations, the flexibility and subtle nuances of human language were lost.
+In the past, when machines were used to produce direct translations for a translation company, the flexibility and subtle nuances of human language were lost.
 Many times, these translations were too literal and lacked the necessary background knowledge to produce translations that accurately reflected what was written in the source language.
-Before NMT, machines used statistical models to translate documents operated by rigid sets of rules that didn’t accommodate the flexibility and figurative nature of language.
+Before NMT, machines used statistical models for document translation services, operated by rigid sets of rules that didn’t accommodate the flexibility and figurative nature of language.
 Stephanie Mlot of PC Magazine succinctly describes that NMT “considers the entire input sentence as a unit—like you would comprehend a whole image rather than its individual pixels—taking into account the nuances of speech and meaning.”

 NMT, fortunately, shows promise for countering the rigidity and literalism of early machine technology.
 One way that statistical machine translation (SMT) falls short is due to the fact that SMT focuses on parts of text, translating each word and sentence based on statistical probabilities for meaning—ultimately losing the broader meaning by not examining the text as a whole.